 - ¾ cup sugar

 2. Strain cooked down, sweetened raspberries in a fine meshed sieve into a bowl, pressing down on them to get every bit of liquid out.
 You should have about 1 cup raspberry juice.
 Place this back in a clean saucepan and cook down until reduced to 1/2 cup.
 It should be thick, like chocolate syrup, and will be dark blood red.
 Set aside until completely cool.
 You now have enough syrup for about 4 egg creams.

-2. Make Raspberry Egg Cream.
+3. Make the Raspberry Egg Cream.
 Pour the whole milk into a tall soda fountain like glass (about 16 oz).
 Stir in 2 tablespoons of raspberry syrup until uniform.
 IMPORTANT PART – keep stirring the raspberry syrup – milk mixture, rapidly, as you pour in the seltzer.
 A perfect egg cream should have 1 to 2 inches of foam on top.
-Add an extra tablespoon of raspberry syrup, if not sweet enough.
+Add an extra tablespoon of raspberry syrup if not sweet enough.

-Optional – Top with a little whipped cream (or coconut whipped cream for healthy), raspberries and chocolate, but it’s really not needed.
+Optional – Top with a little whipped cream (or coconut whipped cream for healthier alternative), raspberries and chocolate, but it’s really not needed.
 Stick in a straw and enjoy!